joshualyguessennd/Kleros-exercice/bot-ping-pong/README.md

 ## Description

-This agent detects ping transaction on Kleros Ping pong contract and run a pong response
+This agent detects ping transaction on Kleros Ping pong contract on exercie K and run a pong response
 ## Supported Chains

 - Ethereum Kovan